-planations of fatigue.
+Through this approach it is often possible to avoid a fruitless search for esoteric explanations.
+At the same time, it is important to be particularly wary of snap "psychiatric" or "organic" explanations of fatigue.
 Invariably the "organically" caused fatigue has an emotional reaction associated with it that requires attention.
 The patient who becomes depressed as a result of being on reserpine is no less a suicide risk!
-Thus while running down the "organic" causes (i.e., the informational aspect of the complaint) we also attend to the transactional or need side of the complaint.
-A psychiatric "explanation" of fatigue is never a diagnosis of exclusion.
-If we find no positive evidence of psychiatric disease using conservative diagnosis then we conclude that the etiology is still unknown and necessarily continue to explore with the patient sources of fatigue.
+Thus while running down the "organic" causes (ie, the informational aspect of the complaint) the transactional or need side of the complaint should also be attended to A psychiatric "explanation" of fatigue is never a diagnosis of exclusion.
+If no positive evidence of psychiatric disease is found using conservative diagnosis then it may be concluded that the etiology is still unknown and that it is necessary to continue to explore with the patient sources of fatigue.
 Just as a diagnosis of anemia requires significant change in red cell indices, so a diagnosis of depression or hysterical character requires significant positive evidence.
 The skilled clinician never diagnoses purely by exclusion.